waleedarafa/Ecommerce-Shopping/README.md

 REST (REpresentational State Transfer) is an architectural style, and an approach to communications that is often used in the development of Web services.
 Modern-Ecommerce core backend support fully REST API to allow integarte with any Frontend platform

 ### Mutiple vendor/store support
 Modern-Ecommerce support mutiple Store/vendor, ready to run enterprise e-commerce.
-Check out more detail with database design https://github.com/JohnnyLe/Modern-Ecommerce/issues/1

 ### Mutiple modern themes frontend support
 Modern-Ecommerce support mutiple theme for frontend built with Bootstrap/AngularJS, modern responsive.
 Easy customize